srinadh99/AstroML-Datasets/README.md

-# AstroML-Dataset
+# AstroML-Datasets

-**AstroML-Dataset** enables **introductory-level machine learning tasks** across **physics and astronomy** domains.
+**AstroML-Datasets** enables **introductory-level machine learning tasks** across **physics and astronomy** domains.
 It is designed to help students and early researchers from physics and astrophysics backgrounds explore real-world datasets using basic machine learning techniques.

 ---